What is Mesothelioma?

 Only 3,300 cases of mesothelioma are diagnosed in the United States each year, making it a very rare form of cancer.
 The National Cancer Institute defines a rare cancer as one with fewer than 15 diagnosed cases per 100,000 people per year.
 Mesothelioma accounts for less than one percent of all cancer diagnoses.

-What is a latency period?
+What is the latency period?

 Latency period refers to the time between initial exposure to a toxic substance and the onset of symptoms.
 Mesothelioma is known for having a very long latency period, ranging from 20 to 50 years.
 This is the main reason mesothelioma tends to affect older people.
 While they may have been exposed to asbestos in their early life, the disease can take decades to develop or show any sign of symptoms.